csswizardry/csswizardry.github.com/uses.md

 I only really have experience with the [Git](https://git-scm.com/) VCS, so it’s all I’ve really ever used.
-I adore Git for so many reasons, but my favourite thing has to be just how cheap it is to use: with how simple it is to create a repo, or how fast it is to make new branches, there’s no excuse to have unversioned work.
+I adore Git for so many reasons, but my favourite thing has to be just how cheap it is to use: with how simple it is to create a repo, or how fast it is to make new branches, there’s no excuse for having unversioned work.
 It’s such an elegant, powerful tool—I only wish I knew more of it.